tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

 <div align = "justify"> Logistic Regression is a Classification Machine Learning model used to predict a discrete variable given one or more independent variables.
 Classification entails assigning a class to each sample based on the learned parameters. </div>

 A real life example is; <br>
-Given a symmetrical college classroom where each student sitted in the room is identified by a row and column value, we can develop a logistic regression model to classify whether each student is male or female.
+<div align = "justify">Given a symmetrical college classroom where each student seated in the room is identified by a row and column value, we can develop a logistic regression model to classify whether each student is male or female.
 This type of classification is called Binary Classification. i.e

-$$Y \in 0,1 $$
+$$Y \in 0,1 $$</div>

-Alternatively, if the class room contains first year, second year, third-year, and fourth year student, we can classify whether each student is year 1, 2, 3, or 4.
-This type is called Multiclass Logistic Regression. i.e
+<div align = "justify">Alternatively, if the class room contains first year, second year, third-year, and fourth year student, we can classify whether each student is year 1, 2, 3, or 4.
+This type is called Multi-class Logistic Regression. i.e
-$$Y \in 1,2,3,4 $$
+$$Y \in 1,2,3,4 $$</div>

-While there are out-of-the box algorithms for Logistic regression from libraries such as Scikit-Learn, in this post, I'd develop a Multivariable Logistic Regression model (that will also work for Binary Classification) from scratch in order to understand the intuition behind such models.
+<div align = "justify">While there are out-of-the box algorithms for Logistic regression from libraries such as Scikit-Learn, in this post, I'd develop a Multivariable Logistic Regression model (that will also work for Binary Classification) from scratch in order to understand the intuition behind such models.</div>

 The Logistic Regression is specified as;